kwebio/kweb-docs/intro.rst

 logic to the server as possible, leaving a simple but powerful interface to the web browser.
 This allows you to build beautiful responsive website much more quickly.

-Kweb runs on `Kotlin <https://kotlinlang.org/>`_, a powerful modern programming language that is rapidly growing in popularity (eg. since 2018, Kotlin is Google's recommended language for `Android development <https://developer.android.com/kotlin/>`_).
+Kweb runs on `Kotlin <https://kotlinlang.org/>`_, a powerful modern programming language that is rapidly growing in popularity.
+Kotlin is now Google's recommended language for `Android development <https://developer.android.com/kotlin/>`_), while also being popular for backend architectures (where its often used as a drop-in replacement for Java).

 How does it work?
 -----------------